Grupo Vidanta: Vidanta Golf

 Grupo Vidanta owns seven golf courses under the Vidanta Golf Brand at Nuevo Vallarta, Riviera Maya, Los Cabos, Acapulco, and Puerto Peñasco.
 A Jack Nicklaus Golf Academy opened in Nuevo Vallarta in July 2012, which is the fifteenth Nicklaus Academy worldwide.

 In 2011, it organized an annual Uniting Nations Cup golf tournament in Puerto Peñasco.
 In 2014, Mexican golfer Carlos Ortiz became the brand ambassador for Vidanta Golf.

 In May 2015, the company opened a new golf course, designed by Greg Norman, in Riviera Nayarit in Mexico.
 The course can only be accessed by the longest golf cart suspension bridge in the world.

 In 2016 and 2017, Grupo Vidanta held the Vidanta Celebrity Invitational Golf Tournament.
 In October 2017, the company opened The Lakes Course, a 10-hole course, at Nuevo Vallarta.

 In late 2021, Vidanta Vallarta was announced as the new host venue for the PGA Tour's Mexico Open from 2022.

 Vidanta Cruises

 In 2017, Grupo Vidanta acquired and rebuilt a cruise ship.
 The renovations include a new engine, new technology, and custom redesign of the ship's interior and exterior.
-Renamed as Vidanta Elegant, the vessel has a passenger capacity of 298 and is currently set to debut April 14, 2022.
+Renamed as VidantaWorld Elegant, the vessel has a passenger capacity of 298. and is currently set to debut April 14, 2022.